 4-Year Program

 The intensive BFA Acting Program prepares students for the demands of a professional acting career across a variety of media.
-The objective is to nurture visionary actors who can work on stage, film, television and in the exciting world of new-media platforms.
-Based in classical actor training, this Program focuses on the tools needed to succeed in the shifting landscape of the 21st century.
-Rigorous classes in acting, voice, speech, movement and theatrical production are augmented by a wide range of performance and production experiences—each tailored to the individual needs of the student.
+The objective is to nurture visionary actors who can work on stage, film, television, and across a variety of exciting new-media platforms.
+Based in classical actor training with an eye towards the future, the Program focuses on the tools needed to succeed in the shifting landscape of the 21st century.
+Rigorous classes in acting, voice, speech, movement, and theatrical production are augmented by a wide range of performance and production experiences—each tailored to the individual needs of the student.

 The curriculum is structured progressively with a strong emphasis on movement and physical expression as a means to unlock the imagination.
-First-year students study and perform significant texts of the American canon.
+First-year students study and perform significant texts across a vast landscape of the American canon.
 Focus is given to developing process and technique while expanding imagination and artistry.
-The second year is devoted to the study of classical text in performance.
-In addition, there is an increased focus on defining, developing and deepening craft and individual vision.
-In the third year of training, students engage the modern classics as well as contemporary and world dramatic literature.
+The second year is devoted to the study of classical world texts in performance.
+In addition, there is an increased focus on defining, developing, and deepening each student’s craft and individual vision.
+In the third year of training, students engage modern dramatic classics as well as contemporary cinema, poetry, and other narrative sources.
 The third and fourth years are devoted to on-camera technique as well as advanced scene study, all meant to address the growing importance of media to the actor.

-All BFA Acting students are required to pass a Mid-Residence and Graduation Review in order to complete the Program and obtain the BFA degree.
+All BFA Acting students are required to pass a Mid-Residence and Graduation Review in order to complete the Program and obtain their degree.

 Full Curriculum